sanj-sund/ALS-Data-Engineer-Exercises/README.md

 Review the meta_data.xlsx file as the connectors between the tables are highlighted and the assumption pertaining to the output file 'people.csv' is documented.

+To calculate the aggregate stats, about when people in the data set were acquired, the number of constituents acquired were aggregated by year as I failed to understand what is the criteria that must be incorporated in arriving at the conclusion.